 Yes, compared to freehold conveyancing.
 The conveyancing for selling a leasehold property typically takes longer.

 The buyer's solicitor must review these documents, like a copy of buildings insurance for the common parts of the property and an up-to-date statement of service charges.
 The time required by your lawyer to gather this paperwork is usually the cause of these delays.

 It could take several weeks to collect this paperwork if it is difficult to contact the agent responsible for managing the property, so the seller's solicitor should commence this even before a sale has been agreed.

 Will I need a conveyancing solicitor if I am remortgaging my Doncaster property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Doncaster can get you onto your new rate as quickly as possible.

-Our conveyancing solicitors are on the panel for all major lenders, so no matter whether you are moving to a 95% mortgage with RBS or to a two-year discount with the Dudley Building Society, we can assist.
+Conveyancing solicitors on the panel for every major lender - so no matter whether you are moving to a 95% mortgage with RBS or to a two-year discount with the Dudley Building Society, we can assist.